RocketNinja15/Blender-Molecular-Script/README.md

 To download the latest version go to the release section of this repository.

-The script can be installed like any other addons in Blender:
+The script can be installed like any other addons in Blender: e First way:
-First way:
 - unzip the folder "molecular" in your "x.xx\scripts\addons" blender directory